nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 aliases: [/status/]
 ---
+2022-7-19

+6:00am One antenna is down on our PH hub affecting people in the Prospect Heights area.
+We are working on replacing the antenna

 2022-7-15

 10:00am We are upgrading our config at our 111 8th POP (data center).
 Speeds should be significantly faster after this upgrade is completed hopefully later today.